-Book club kits have an extended loan period of six weeks and can be renewed up to three times if there are no other requests for them.
+Book club kits have an extended loan period of four weeks and can be renewed up to three times if there are no other requests for them.

 If you’re looking to start a book club, or if you need some new suggestions for your current group, please come in and check these out!

 Here is a list of kits owned by the Library:

 And Then There Were None